Lake Helen, Bighorn Mountains, Wyoming

 Campsites at Castle Peak Campground

-The campground was in a canyon, so it didn’t offer the greatest of views.
-There were also only around 10 sites that were first-come-first-serve, so a spot is not guaranteed.
-This camp also requires a lengthy trip down a rutted, dirt road to access.
-This weekend that wouldn’t have been a problem as the weather was dry.
-We had the 4×4 truck, but we could have made the trip in my Outback easily enough.
+That particular weekend wouldn’t have been a problem as the weather was dry.
+We had the 4×4 truck, but we could have made the trip in my CRV easily enough.
 A typical passenger car could manage this road in good conditions (we saw several over the weekend) but you should definitely take it easy.
-In snowy or muddy conditions, a 4WD with high clearance may definitely be required.
-The biggest issue with this is you may drive to your campsite on a dry road and have to drive out on mud after a night of rain.
+In snowy or muddy conditions, a 4WD with high clearance may be required.
+The biggest issue with this is you may drive to your campsite on a dry road and have to drive out in mud after a night of rain.

-As I’ve mentioned previously, this area is in the higher altitudes of the Black Hills, so its a great place to go when the weather is supposed to be hot in the lower elevations.
+As I’ve mentioned previously, this area is in the higher altitudes of the Black Hills, so it’s a great place to go when the weather is supposed to be hot in the lower elevations.
 That and sunny-weather days are part of the reason we chose to camp on this particular weekend.

 The campsite (the creek was between us and the rock wall behind us).